philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 # Bonus: Offset Union Find for Extended Reals

-The presentation here might have been nicer if I had made a semi-persistent hashmap in the second section rather than array.

 The extended reals <https://en.wikipedia.org/wiki/Extended_real_number_line> are a legitimate extension to the real numbers that is useful sometimes for making definitions of limits, supremum etc nicer.

 Taking this as our intended semantic domain shows a nice example of the phenomenon of "self symmettries" in a group union find, where `x = g + x` for non trivial `g`.
 This occurs in the slotted union find and in the multiplication union find (`0*x = x` implies `x = 0`) but it's a nice example of the phenomenon in the offset union find where it doesn't imply an inconsistency.